tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

 Filesystem Manipulation
 =======================

-These commands let you exmaine a Tahoe filesystem, providing basic list/upload/download/delete/rename/mkdir functionality.
+These commands let you exmaine a Tahoe-LAFS filesystem, providing basic list/upload/download/delete/rename/mkdir functionality.
 They can be used as primitives by other scripts.
-Most of these commands are fairly thin wrappers around wapi calls.
+Most of these commands are fairly thin wrappers around webapi calls, which are described in `<webapi.rst>`_.

-By default, all filesystem-manipulation commands look in ~/.tahoe/ to figure out which Tahoe node they should use.
-When the CLI command uses wapi calls, it will use ~/.tahoe/node.url for this purpose: a running Tahoe node that provides a wapi port will write its URL into this file.
-If you want to use a node on some other host, just create ~/.tahoe/ and copy that node's wapi URL into this file, and the CLI commands will contact that node instead of a local one.
+By default, all filesystem-manipulation commands look in ``~/.tahoe/`` to figure out which Tahoe-LAFS node they should use.
+When the CLI command makes webapi calls, it will use ``~/.tahoe/node.url`` for this purpose: a running Tahoe-LAFS node that provides a webapi port will write its URL into this file.
+If you want to use a node on some other host, just create ``~/.tahoe/`` and copy that node's webapi URL into this file, and the CLI commands will contact that node instead of a local one.

 These commands also use a table of "aliases" to figure out which directory they ought to use a starting point.
 This is explained in more detail below.

-As of Tahoe v1.7 (v1.7.1 on Windows), passing non-ASCII characters to the CLI should work.
+As of Tahoe-LAFS v1.7 (v1.7.1 on Windows), passing non-ASCII characters to the CLI should work.
 On Unix, the command-line arguments are assumed to use the character encoding specified by the current locale.